grififth/magnet-resources/physics/README.md

 ### Unit 5: Momentum Waves & Oscillation

+This unit is not that hard, mostly just applying the formulas.
 Notably: *This unit and the next/last don't have quizzes/tests*

 ### Unit 6: Rotational Motion and Electricity & Magnetism

+Rotational Motion stuff is useful for the Trebuchet project.
+The E&M section has one homework set and that's it.
+You learn about circuitry and there's a cool game to go with it.